balohuss/balohuss/README.md

 🍚 I love food.

+📹 I'm an avid content creator and consumer.

 👀 I’m interested in space flight software and social commentary.

 🌱 I’m currently learning backend development with Python and JavaScript.